-Participation in Wrap-Fee Programs
+Participation in Wrap-Fee and Non-Wrap Fee Programs

-Our Advisory Representatives may provide asset management services through our wrap fee programs further described in the applicable Wrap Fee Program Brochure.
+Our Advisory Representatives may provide asset management services through our wrap fee programs further described in the applicable Wrap Fee Program Brochure (ICA Platform Brochure, Managed Assets Program Brochure, and Participant Asset Management Brochure).
 From a management perspective, there is not a fundamental difference in the way our Advisory Representatives manage wrap-fee accounts versus non-wrap accounts.
 The only significant difference is the way in which transaction services are paid.
 In a wrap account, advisory services and transaction services are provided for one fee and LFAS receives that portion of the fee that relates to advisory services for the services which it provides.
-This is different from a fee-plus account where by our services are provided for a fee, but transaction services are billed to clients separately on a per-transaction basis.
+This is different from a non-wrap account whereby our services are provided for a fee, but transaction services are billed to clients separately on a per-transaction basis.